lgss/service-design-manual/service-manual/assisted-digital/action-plan.md

 ##Assisted digital support during identity assurance

 During alpha, you need to plan how you’ll make sure that assisted digital support is in place for the entire user journey.
-This includes times when the user has to visit a third party site for identity assurance, such as [GOV.UK Verify](https://www.gov.uk/government/publications/introducing-govuk-verify).
+This includes times when the user has to visit a third party site for identity assurance, such as [LGSS Verify](https://www.gov.uk/government/publications/introducing-govuk-verify).

 Think about how this could affect or overlap with other central government transactions during their identity assurance.
 For example, talk to service teams of [exemplar services](https://www.gov.uk/transformation) in your department and service managers in the service manager community to discuss what they are doing in this area.

 During alpha, you need to consider how your assisted digital support will help the user complete the whole transaction.
-If your service asks users to prove their identity using GOV.UK Verify, you will need to make sure that GOV.UK Verify is included in the scope of your assisted digital support.
-[Read more about providing assisted digital support during GOV.UK Verify](https://www.gov.uk/service-manual/assisted-digital#providing-assisted-digital-support-during-govuk-verify).
+If your service asks users to prove their identity using LGSS Verify, you will need to make sure that LGSS Verify is included in the scope of your assisted digital support.
+[Read more about providing assisted digital support during LGSS Verify](https://www.gov.uk/service-manual/assisted-digital#providing-assisted-digital-support-during-govuk-verify).

 ##Make sure assisted digital support is sustainably provided
 You must make sure that sustainable assisted digital support is in place for all users who need it and that no one is excluded from using the service on the basis of cost.